judah-caruso/wasm-game-engine-test/readme.md

 # Wasm Game Engine Test

-This repository was created to see how feasible it is to use [wazero](https://wazero.io/) to drive a small game engine (using [Ebitengen](https://ebitengine.org/)).
-It simply sets up Ebitengen and exports a small api for wasm to import.
+This repository was created to see how feasible it is to use [wazero](https://wazero.io/) to drive a small game engine (using [Ebitengine](https://ebitengine.org/)).
+It simply sets up Ebitengine and exports a small api for wasm to import.

 If you're trying to do something similar, hopefully this provides a decent starting point.